Course Description

 Date Topic Details Assignment

-Jan 23 Intro, Transformers Review Course overview; expectations; review of the Transformer architecture.
+Jan 23 Intro, Transformers Review [slides] Course overview; expectations; review of the Transformer architecture.
 Assignment 1 released

 Feb 6 Making LLMs Fast I GPUs, memory layouts, and FlashAttention.